jsmarble/YNAB.Rest/README.md

 This is a new project.
 There are plenty of opportunities for improvement.

 ### What Works
-GET Budgets, Accounts, Categories, Transactions
+GET Budgets, Accounts, Categories, Transactions, Payees, Payee Locations POST/PUT Transactions
-POST/PUT Transactions

 ### What Needs To Be Done
-GET Payees, Payee Locations, Months, Scheduled Transactions
+GET Months, Scheduled Transactions

 ## License
 This code is [licensed under the MIT License](LICENSE).
 Use of this code requires consent to the terms of the license.